MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-langchain.md

 There are two ways to convert your LangChain code into an Azure Machine Learning prompt flow.
 The type of flow to implement depends on your use case.

 - For better experiment management, you can convert your code to use Azure Machine Learning Python, LLM, and prompt tools in the flow.
 You extract the prompt template from your code into a prompt node, and put the remaining code in single or multiple Python nodes or tools.
-This option allows easy prompt tuning by running flow variants.
-You can choose the optimal prompt based on evaluation results.
+This option allows easy prompt tuning by running flow variants, and lets you choose the optimal prompt based on evaluation results.

 - For a simpler conversion process, you can call the LangChain LLM library directly from within your Python nodes.
 All your code runs in Python nodes, including prompt definitions.
 This option permits faster batch testing based on larger scale datasets.